olcf/pkpass/docs/source/Commands.rst

       --color COLOR         Disable color or not, accepts true/false -i IDENTITY, --identity IDENTITY
-                            Override identity of user running the program --pwstore PWSTORE, --srcpwstore PWSTORE
+                            Override identity of user running the program --no-cache            if using a connector, pull the certs again --pwstore PWSTORE, --srcpwstore PWSTORE
                             Path to the source password store.
 Defaults to "./passwords"
       -q, --quiet           quiet output (show errors only) --theme-map THEME_MAP
-                            Map of colors to use for colorized output
+                            Map of colors to use for colorized output -v, --verbose         verbose output (repeat for increased verbosity)

 Interpreter
 -----------